thiagocapuano/waves-documentation/en/blockchain/transaction-type.md

 # Transaction type

-Every transaction on the Waves blockchain has a certain **transaction type**.
+Each transaction on the Waves blockchain refers to a certain **transaction type**.

 Each transaction type has a unique [data structure](/blockchain/transaction-type-data-structure.md).